georgetown-cset/article-linking/methods_documentation/0_metadata_table_generation.md

 ## Normalizing Article Metadata

-We are merging four datasets, all of which are structured very differently in our internal database.
-To do the metadata merging, we first needed to extract the columns from this data that we wanted to use in matching into a set of tables with the following columns:
+We are merging four datasets, all of which are structured differently in our internal database.
+To match article metadata, we first need to extract the columns from this data that we want to use in matching into a consistent set of tables with the following columns:

 - id
 - publication year